10 Mythological Similarities Between Ireland and India

 The ancestral similarities between the Irish and Indians led to the worship of similar gods and here are 10 of them:

-1. The Vedas believe life began after the Ganges fell on earth.
+1. The Vedas believe life began after the Ganges fell on Earth.
 The Celts believe life began when The Goddess Danu was born out of a single drop of water that fell on volcanic water.

 3. The origin of Goddess Danu and the Origin of Amruth from the celestial mountain are similar to each other.